 |There are likely issues which will affect the usage in an educational environment.||There are there are potentially some issues that need to be considered.||The language meets the requirements.||The language is particularly good in this specific area.|

 Some of the issues are clarified at the bottom of the page.
 If you hover over (or click) on the colored circle, the exact comment will be highlighted.
 This page is highly subjective, but I have done my best to review and consider all appropriate material.
-If you wish to suggest some adjustment, I'm more than happy to listen to your input.
+If you wish to suggest some adjustment, please bring it to our attention through the issue tracker.

 [c2] Java is well suited for cross-platform development.